SepSat/INFO6250/README.md

 # INFO6250 - Web Development: Tools and Methods

 This repository is how you will receive and submit your assignments and projects.
+Note: This repository was recreated from a cleaned copy for privacy reasons.
+As a result, the original commit history is not preserved here, so the earlier contributions from the instructor and TA are not visible in this version.

 Key parts: